How can I order brochures? See What are EMFs? brochure.

 Try the American Academy of Environmental Medicine (AAEM) referral search for a doctor in your area.
 See left side bar. http://aaemonline.org/

-Print these out and bring with you to the doctor visit.
+Print this out and bring with you to the doctor visit.
+AAEMEMFmedicalconditions See also the following posts for AAEM statements:

 Our elementary school is meeting to discuss installing wi-fi.
 What can I do?